omar-dulaimi/prisma-orpc-generator/README.md

 ### Generation Process

 1. **Automatic Integration**: When `schemaLibrary = "zod"` is set, the generator automatically calls `prisma-zod-generator`
-2. **Configuration Management**: Creates a `zod.config.json` file with optimized settings for ORPC usage
+2. **Configuration Management**: Creates a `zod.config.json` file with optimized settings for oRPC usage
 3. **Schema Output**: Generates Zod schemas in the `zod-schemas/` subdirectory of your output path
-4. **Import Integration**: Generated ORPC routers automatically import and use these schemas for validation
+4. **Import Integration**: Generated oRPC routers automatically import and use these schemas for validation

 ### Configuration File